How to add a feedback form to a static website without a backend.

 You can create a form handler on Cloudflare Workers, Vercel Functions, Netlify Functions, or AWS Lambda.

-Approximately like this:
+It looks something like this:

 export default {